mm80843/T3.5/docs/Benef/PBN__Benef_544.md

 # __Delivering relevant and high-quality evidence in short periods__

-## Name of the Benefit

-Timely provision of evidence supports urgent decision-making and informs policies and systems

 ## Description of Benefits pertaining to Beneficiaries

 * [Quick decision-making, improved response, and increased capability demonstration](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_596.md)